momentohq/public-dev-docs/docs/develop/authentication/permissions.md

 ### Item-level restriction

 Everything we've discussed so far applies to both API keys and tokens.
-But now we need to talk about a token-specific restriction you can use: **item-level restrictions**.
+But now we need to talk about a token-specific restriction you can use: **item-level restrictions** to control access.

 When you give access to a cache, you can limit access down to individual keys or keys that begin with a certain prefix.
 Let's take an example of a permission set that limits the user to two specific keys in a cache.